 Linda Schultz completed her PhD in Depth Psychology at Pacifica after almost 40 years in professional positions ranging from dental educator at the University of Southern California to coordinator of graduate Theological Studies at Loyola Marymount University.
 She is currently the owner of SoulWorks, where she offers spiritual direction, education, clinical hypnosis, retreats and workshops, and various other undertakings related to holistic healing and spirituality.
 Depth psychological practices such as projective work with images and dreams, the interface of psyche and soma, and the integration of psychological and spiritual practices continue to be key interests and components of her practice.

 Linda’s dissertation research was rooted in the world of addictive and compulsive behavior, and the recovery of the feminine on personal, cultural, and world-soul levels.
 She is interested in furthering research in this area with individuals and groups, and hopes to publish her work as an offering to the healing potential of depth work for those trapped in addictive cycles.
 Linda values all the treasured collections of OPUS, and has a particular interest in the archives and work of Marion Woodman, whom she considers to be a mentor and wisdom figure for her life and work.

-Bob was a founding Trustee of United Religions Initiative (URI) and has served as its Treasurer and as a member of its Global Council.
-He is on the Board of Directors of the Living Tao Foundation and on the Advisory Board of Spring: a Journal of Archtype and Culture.
+A founding Trustee of United Religions Initiative (URI) who formerly served as its Treasurer and a member of its Global Council, Bob is on the Advisory Board of Spring: a Journal of Archtype and Culture and the Board of Mentors of Immanence: The Journal of Applied Mythology, Legend, and Folklore.